Idiopathic intracranial hypertension (IIH)

 Lumbar puncture

-In the past, repeated lumbar punctures have been used therapeutically to try and control IIH.
+In the past, we have used repeated lumbar punctures therapeutically to try and control IIH.
 However, recent evidence no longer supports this.
-We now understand that the rate of production of CSF leads to the CSF pressure returning to its previous level within a few hours of having a lumbar puncture.
+It shows the rate of production of CSF leads to the CSF pressure returning to its previous level within a few hours of having a lumbar puncture.
 The current recommendation is that lumbar puncture should only be routinely used to diagnose IIH.

 Surgery